256dpi/fire/README.md

 ## Models

-This section describes the configuration of fire models using the right combination of struct tags.
+This section describes the configuration of models using the right combination of struct tags.

 ### Basics